Sam Cooke at the Copa

 Sam Cooke at the Copa is a live album by American singer-songwriter Sam Cooke.
 The album was released in 1964 in the United States by RCA Victor.
-It was Cooke's only live album to be released during his lifetime; Live at the Harlem Square Club, 1963, although recorded earlier, was not released until 1985.
-Copa was reissued in 2003, with remastered sound.
+It was Cooke's only live album to be released during his lifetime, and his final release before his death; Live at the Harlem Square Club, 1963, although recorded earlier, was not released until 1985.
+Sam Cooke at the Copa was reissued in 2003, with remastered sound.

 The album peaked at No. 29 on the Billboard 200.

 Production

 The album was recorded during a two-week stand in July 1964.
 The shows during the 1964 engagement were well received, in contrast to a show Cooke performed at the Copa in 1958.
 Staying away from the Copa—and from many "white" clubs—for years, Cooke was inspired to return after watching Nat King Cole go over well there.
 Cooke chose to perform a set heavier on standards and show tunes.

 Sam Cooke at the Copa was produced by Al Schmitt.
 It was recorded on 3 tracks, and was engineered by Bernard Keville.